otrack/iot-hands-on/distsum/README.md

 **[Task]** Create a `SimpleNode` class that sub-classes the `Node` class.
 This class should simply print the message it receives by overriding the method `receiveMessage(Message msg)`.

-Nodes communicate using the [Channel](src/main/java/eu/tsp/distsum/Channel.java) class.
-This class contains a `Cache` object.
+Nodes communicate using the [Channel](src/main/java/eu/tsp/distsum/Channel.java) class, which contains a `Cache` field.
 When a node *N* registers to an instance of a `Channel` object, it sets-up a listener together with a `NodeFilter` object.
 By default, a listener triggers upon all the updates in the `Cache`.
 The filter ensures that solely updates regarding node *N* trigger at the listener.